Here you go! Enjoy! Thank you for the encouragement!

 He grinned at Katara as he licked his dry and chapped lips before he stood up and walked away.

 Without another word, Jianguo left the campsite the following day in the early hours of dawn, with Chang and most of his men following quickly behind him.
 The rest, about ten of them, stayed at the camp to wait for their return and watch over their important prisoners.
-However, as the sun rose higher in the sky, the men forgot their gravity and began to bring out their liquor and exchange jokes and exaggerated stories of their triumphs and valor.
+However, as the sun rose higher in the sky, the men forgot the gravity of the situation and began to bring out their liquor and exchange jokes and exaggerated stories of their triumphs and valor.

 Though it seemed like their cheerfulness would make them forget their orders, Zuko was displeased to find out that it was not so.
 A group of three men would occasionally stand guard of them while they taunted them with roasted pieces of meat before they changed places with another group of equally loud men.
 Zuko was angry to see that Jianguo had been right about there being no way to escape.
 He was afraid that if they tried, the men will not hesitate to follow Jianguo's orders to violate Katara, but he was desperate to flee with her for the warning that Chang had given them would not leave his mind and continued to torture him as the days went by.